wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

-During `SdkState.WAIT` progress bar will be displayed.
-After a succesfull login stae will be updated to `SdkState.LOGGED_IN` and application will show `MAKE PHONE CALL` button.
+During `SdkState.WAIT` the progress bar will be displayed.
+After successful login application will show the `MAKE PHONE CALL` button.

-> NOTE: While modyfying iOS native code Flutter hot reload will not work.
-You have to stop the application and run it again.
+> NOTE: While modyfying iOS native code Flutter hot reload will not work. we have to stop the application and run it again.

 ![](/content/blog/make-app-to-phone-call-using-flutter/flutter-plugin-ui.png)

-Run the app from Xcode.
-Click `LOGIN AS ALICE` button.
-You should see `MAKE PHONE CALL` button (this is another state of the Flutter app based on the `SdkState` enum`):
+Run the app and click the button labelled `LOGIN AS ALICE`.
+The `MAKE PHONE CALL` button should appear, which is another state of the Flutter app based on the `SdkState` enum`).
+An example of this is shown in the image below:

 ![](/content/blog/make-app-to-phone-call-using-flutter/makeaphonecall.png)

-### Make a call
+### Make A Call

-To make a phone call open `main.dart` file and update body of `_makeCall` method:
+We now need to add functionality to make a phone call.
+Open the `main.dart` file and update the body of `_makeCall` method as shown below:

 ```dart
 Future<void> _makeCall() async {